-This page is intended to get you started on learning to code in Python, over the next eight ‘notebooks’, we’ll be introducing you to some of the core concepts of computer programming so that we can hit the ground running at the start of term.
+This page is intended to get you started on learning to code in Python using Jupyter ‘notebooks’, we’ll be introducing you to some of the core concepts of computer programming so that we can hit the ground running at the start of term.

 Aims & Objectives

 The goal of this page is to get you set-up to:

 - Get you connected to tools that can help you when things go wrong (they always do!),

 - Learn the basics of writing code from home,